Nonlinear Traces: Overview

 \begin{example} For $V$ a vector space, $V^\vee =\Hom_k(V, k)$ is the vector space of functionals, $\epsilon_V: V\otimes V^\vee \to k$ is the usual evaluation of functionals, $\eta_V:k\to \End(V)\simeq V\ot V^\vee$ is the identity map (which exists only for $V$ finite-dimensional), and $\dim(V)$ can be regarded as an element of the ground field (by evaluating it on the multiplicative unit). \end{example}

 \begin{remark}[Duality and naiv\"et\'e in $\oo$-categories.]
 It is a useful technical observation that the notion of dualizability in the setting of $\oo$-categories is a ``naive" one: it is a property of an object that can be checked in the underlying homotopy category.
-As a result, all of the categorical and 2-categorical calculations in this paper are similarly naive and explicit (and analogous to familiar unenriched categorical assertions), involving only small amounts of data that can be checked by hand (rather than requiring higher coherences).
-We restrict ourselves only to assertions of this naive and accessible nature, specifying all maps that are needed rather than constructing higher coherences (for which we view the cobordism hypothesis with singularities as the proper setting). \end{remark}
+As a result, all of the categorical and 2-categorical calculations in this paper are similarly naive and explicit (and analogous to familiar unenriched categorical assertions), involving only small amounts of data that can be checked by hand. \end{remark}

 The notion of dimension is a special case of the {\em trace} of an endomorphism $\Phi$ of a dualizable object $A$.
 By definition, the trace of $\Phi$ is the endomorphism of the unit $1_\cA$ given by the composition